 SAFBIN's story

-The programme proved to be an effective solution for more than 10,000 smallholder farmers in South Asia that helped them to address climate change and food security challenges.
-This action research initiative contributed in addressing the climate change challenges and food & nutritional security of more than 10000 smallholder farmers in South Asia.
+This initiative proved to be an effective solution for more than 10,000 smallholder farmers in South Asia that helped them to address climate change and food security challenges.
+This farmer-led action research initiative contributed in addressing the climate change challenges and food & nutritional security of more than 10000 smallholder farmers in South Asia.
 This action was an attempt to fill the gap in research and extension support to Smallholder farmers (SHF) while improving their Food Production, Distribution and Consumption System (FPDCS) in the context of climate change.

 Where we work